shivannis/xandr-docs-public/xandr-docs/articles/bidders/bidder-transparent-auction-faq.md

 ## Why does using a soft floor often result in a first price being sent even though the auction is a second-price auction?

 In a second-price auction, if no floors have been set the winning bid is price-reduced to the second-highest bid (plus $0.01).
-However, when a soft floor has been set, the winning bid will be one of the following:
+However, when a soft floor has been set, the winning bid is one of the following:

 - If the bid is *above* the soft floor: The greater of the second-highest bid plus $0.01 or the soft floor.
 - If the bid is *below* the soft floor: The winning bid (with no price reduction).